Program Overview

 - SW 444 Leadership and Professional Development

-Field Education (9 hours)
+Practicum Education (9 hours)

-BSW practicum placements are recommended by the Practicum Education Coordinator based a student’s area of interest and learning needs.
+BSW practicum placements are recommended by the Practicum Education Coordinator based on a student’s area of interest and learning needs.
 The School of Social Work partners with a variety of social service agencies serving diverse populations to provide practicum education experiences for students.
 Once matched with an agency, seniors begin their 15-week practicum and spend a minimum of 450 clock hours during the semester at an agency four days each week.
 Students are responsible for their own transportation to their assigned agency.
 All BSW students preparing to enter practicum are expected to submit an ABI/FBI background check prior to beginning their placement.

-- SW 490 Field Education
+- SW 490 Practicum Education

 Admission